Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: Monod's spectral sequence

 The spectral sequence of main interest starts at page $1$ with

-The other spectral sequence, obtained as above by exchanging the roles of $d^\uparrow$ and $d^\rightarrow$, is easily shown \cite[Proposition 6.1]{Monod} to collapse immediately to $0$ (from page $1$).
-Proposition 6.1 in \cite{Monod} is stated for $G$ connected, but the proof is identical for finitely many connected components.
+The other spectral sequence, obtained as above by exchanging the roles of $d^\uparrow$ and $d^\rightarrow$, is shown \cite[Proposition 6.1]{Monod} to collapse immediately to $0$ (from page $1$).
 We will see below what can be deduced from knowing that the spectral sequence from (\ref{E}) converges to $0$.

 Recall that in general to find the image $[\alpha]\in E_k^{p,q}$ by the differential

 of a class represented by $\alpha\in C^{p,q}$, one needs to find a sequence of $\alpha_i\in C^{p-i,q+i}$, for $0\leq i \leq k-1$ such that